Aga Khan University Hospital, Nairobi

-The Aga Khan University Hospital (AKUH, N) in Nairobi, established in 1958 is a 300-bed long-term care facility offering general medical services, specialist clinics and diagnostic services.
+The Aga Khan University Hospital (AKUH, N) in Nairobi, Kenya, established in 1958, is a 300-bed long-term care facility offering general medical services, specialist clinics and diagnostic services.
 The hospital receives referrals for specialised medical care and diagnostic services from various hospitals and clinics in the region.

 Founded by His Highness Aga Khan IV, the hospital provides a broad range of secondary and tertiary care, including diagnosis of disease and team management of patient care.
 The hospital also offers Home Care services in Nairobi, since 2024.

 Administration

 The hospital's current CEO is Rashid Khalani, who previously served as the Chief Finance Officer at the medical institution.